 “Nothing big,” Brad said, looking away from her.
 “We’re just gonna chill and watch a couple cheesy horror movies and laugh at how dumb they are.
 Costume optional.”

 “She’s not interested,” Sierra said.
-Hannah frowned but Sierra said, “Trust me, Mouse, you’re not.
-Chill’s code for ‘get stoned out of your mind.’ and he’s going to be pushing you to do it too.
+“Trust me, Mouse, you’re not.
+Chill’s code for ‘get stoned out of your mind,’ and he’s going to be pushing you to do it too.
 You don’t want that.”

-Hannah’s eyes narrowed.
-She didn’t like the way Sierra was talking, and anyway, there was going to be worse than weed at Jake’s party, from what Molly said.
-“I hope Sierra’s wrong about the weed,” she said to Brad, feeling she had to do her duty as vice-president of SADD and encourage him to stay sober.
+Hannah didn’t like the way Sierra was talking, and anyway, there was going to be worse than weed at Jake’s party, from what Molly said.
+“I hope Sierra’s wrong about the weed,” she said to Brad, feeling she had to do her duty as Vice-President of SADD and encourage him to stay sober.
 “It’s not good for you.”
 Brad’s eyes narrowed and she realized too late how judgmental that sounded.
-“Anyway, it sounds great and I’d like to come, but I already made these plans with Sierra, so…”
+“Anyway, it sounds great and I’d like to come, but I already made plans with Sierra, so. . . “

 “Right.”
-Brad’s voice was flat.
-He played with the pen, flicking the button to open and close it over and over.
-“Um, sure you don’t want me to write my digits on your hand in case you change your mind?”
+Brad played with the pen, flicking the button to open and close it over and over.
+“Sure you don’t want me to write my digits on your hand in case you change your mind?”

 “She’s positive,” Sierra said before Hannah could answer.
 “And give us our pen back.”

 Brad’s eyes flashed.
 “Whatever,” he said, throwing the pen down.
-“Have fun watching this one’s back,” he said to Hannah.
+“Have fun watching this one’s back,” he told Hannah.
 “Hope she gets someday that you’re a way better friend to her than she deserves.”